ckti-ioncore-current/docs/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Bitcoin Core using a VM or physical system.*
+*Setup instructions for a Gitian build of Ioncoin Core using a VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin Core executables.
 It provides a way to be reasonably sure that the